nanoframework/Home/docs/developing-apps/getting-started-guide.md

 2. Download a ZIP file with the firmware for the board from our web site [here](https://github.com/nanoframework/nf-interpreter#firmware-for-reference-boards) by clicking on the appropriate badge.
 This will take you to our JFrog Bintray repository that holds the packages with pre-build images for several target boards.
 After downloading it, unzip the package contents.

 3. Connect the STM32F746 NUCLEO board to your PC using an USB cable.
-In reality you'll be needing two USB cables with a micro USB connector.
+In fact, you'll be needing two USB cables with a micro USB connector.
 One to connect to the ST-Link debugger, that doubles as power supply to the board.
 And a second one to connect the USB client of the board.

 4. Launch the ST-LINK Utility that you've just installed and connect to the STM32F746 NUCLEO board.